-The school is keen to manage the gaps for children entering full time education with limited access to language and poorer levels of literacy, this is alongside their lower starting points.
-Another factor in this process is the number of preschool providers we have, usually over 30 a year.
-Children enter Foundation Stage 2 with a range of experiences and transitional information.
+The school is keen to manage the gaps for children entering full time education with limited access to language and poorer levels of literacy.
+This is alongside their lower starting points in other areas of learning.
+Another factor contributing to this barrier is the number of pre- school providers we have, typically over 30 a year.
+Children enter Foundation Stage 2 with a range of experiences and varied transitional information.